Student Spotlight: Mark Tom

 "I wanted to develop the skills needed to succeed at a four-year university.
 These skills include balancing my schedule, managing stress and growing study habits," Tom said.
 "I also learned I could attend COD with tuition breaks through the Honors program, assuming I maintained a 3.5 GPA."

-Tom did enter the Honors program and also managed to earn several scholarships: the Cancer Federation Scholarship, and the Ruth G. Nechoda Scholarship and the COD Textbook Award.
+Tom did enter the Honors program and also managed to earn several scholarships: the Cancer Federation Scholarship, the Ruth G. Nechoda Scholarship and the COD Textbook Award.
 The scholarships and the Honors tuition incentive helped Tom with his expenses.

 But Tom got more from COD than he ever imagined.